hongyurain/Recommendation-with-modality-information/README.md

 # Multimodal and Unimodal Recommendation Paperlist
-This is the sumarized paperlist that has been metioned in our mutlimodal recommendation survey paper:
+This is the sumarized paperlist that has been mentioned in our mutlimodal recommendation survey paper:
 >xxx

-Moreover, we also include the unimodal recommendation papers and will updated the paperlist.
+Moreover, we also include the unimodal recommendation papers and will update the paperlist.

+The framework code is avaiable at: https://github.com/enoche/MMRec

 ## Table of Contents